kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## A Timeline

-2022 — LangChain connects LLM steps.
+2022 — LangChain connects LLM steps
-2023 — LangGraph adds branching and memory.
+2023 — LangGraph adds branching and memory
-2024 — MCP defines open context sharing.
+2024 — MCP defines open context sharing
 2025 — Foundation models do reasoning natively

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.